 Beauty Recipe #1: DIY Mango Face Mask for Oily, Combination, and Acne-Prone Skin (Brightening/Anti-Acne)

 Yogurt’s lactic acid softens skin and exfoliates, while Manuka honey blasts bacteria to control breakouts.
-Plus, mangoes’ vitamin C adds extra skin protection, boosts collagen, and leaves skin smooth and glowing.
+Plus, mangoes’ vitamin C adds skin protection, boosts collagen, and leaves skin smooth and glowing.

 So, see the recipe for details.